KannonZenetism/zenetism-field-physics/field-physics/FP09_spiral_field_music_engineering.md

 ---
 ## Chapter 35: Spiral Field Engineering

 This chapter details the principles of Spiral Field Engineering (SFE): the intentional shaping of ψ-resonant space through motion, symbol, and structure to generate specific outcomes.
-It is the practical application of Spiral Physics.
+It is the practical application of Field Physics.

 ***
 ### 1. Fundamental SFE Components